-Disneyland Hotel (twice) – This hotel is completely magical!
+Disneyland Hotel (4 times) – This hotel is completely magical!
 The rooms are stunning!
 I love all the little Disney touches you can find around the room and though out the entire hotel.
 This my favorite of all the Disneyland hotels as far as the rooms and the grounds.
 The floor to ceiling windows give you a great view and let in a lot of light.
 In addition to the property being amazing, the restaurant selection here is great too.
 We love Goofy’s Kitchen for character breakfast and Tangaroa Terrace is a great option too.
 The only drawback that I see (and it won’t be a drawback for everyone) is the fact that the pool is only about 4 feet deep.
 This is great if you have little ones, but we were traveling with 4 teens and they weren’t all that impressed with the pool.

 Paradise Pier (2 times) – I love this hotel for it’s bright and fun room decor.
 Again, there are fun little touches around the room that makes your stay a little more magical.
 It’s pretty cool that many of the rooms in this hotel also have a spectacular view of California Adventure.
 This hotel is the least expensive of all three Disney hotels.
 The walk isn’t too bad, especially since you get to walk through Downtown Disney.
 The elevator at this hotel is really slow though, that was one of the downsides.
 I honestly would pick a Good Neighbor hotel over the Paradise Pier hotel, I don’t think it’s worth the price for as far away as it is.
 The pool is pretty basic and doesn’t have the theming that the other two Disney hotels have.

 Super Easy Walking Distance

 We have found that we love staying within walking distance so we don’t have to bother with parking.
 The hotels with an easy walking distance to Disneyland are always the hotels I check first.
 These hotels are located on Harbour Boulevard across the street from the entrance to the Disney Parks.